List of Round or Circular Fruits for 2019 New Year's Eve Tradition

 The two biggest celebrated holidays in the Philippines are Christmas and New Year.
 Filipinos have the longest preparation for Christmas that starts once the "ber" months comes in.
 The "ber" months, as Filipinos call it starts in September.
-Once September begins, one can start seeing Christmas lanterns on sale alongside streets and stores with Christmas carols played on radios and tv commercials.
+Once September begins, one can start seeing Christmas lanterns on sale alongside streets and stores with Christmas carols playing on radios and tv commercials.
 As stores and malls gets crazy during Christmas season for all that gift hunting, grocery stores get crazy as well for the preparation of New Year's Eve getting into the tradition of completing the 12 round fruits for the coming New Year.
 Some do it 13.
 It is a Filipino tradition of attracting good luck or the good fortune that the new year brings.

 After Christmas, all the attention and preparation would be towards the coming New Year, the second biggest celebrated holiday in the country.
 And one tradition Filipinos do to welcome the New Year is by serving twelve round fruits on the table, believed to welcome prosperity into the home.